 Instruction text allows you to give respondents guidance about the survey, divide different survey parts, or deliver details about the subject of your research.
-It is often used to present positioning statements, or descriptions about a product or service, as a precursor to a question set.
+It's often used to present positioning statements or descriptions about a product or service as a precursor to a question set.
+Respondents can read the text and move forward at any time.

 Want to learn more about our question types?
 Enroll in our Question Types Overview course in the Lighthouse Academy!

-1. Building Instruction Text Questions
+Building Instruction Text Questions

-- In the Survey Editor, click the Instruction Text Icon in the question menu, or drag the icon into place.
+- In the Survey Editor, click the Instruction Text icon in the question menu, or drag the icon into place.

 - Type or paste text into the Instruction text field.